Élections Québec

 Élections Québec (/fr/) is the independent office of the National Assembly of Quebec that oversees the administration of the electoral and referendum system in Quebec, Canada.
-It is led by the Chief Electoral Officer of Quebec (Directeur général des élections du Québec, /fr/; DGEQ).
+It is led by the chief electoral officer of Quebec (Directeur général des élections du Québec, /fr/; DGEQ).

-Chief Electoral Officer
+Chief electoral officer

-The Chief Electoral Officer designates both a person and a position.
-The current DGEQ is Pierre Reid, who also simultaneously serves as the president of Commission de la représentation électorale (Commission of Electoral Representation).
+The chief electoral officer designates both a person and a position.
+Since 2015, Pierre Reid has served as DGEQ; he also simultaneously serves as the president of Commission de la représentation électorale (Commission of Electoral Representation).
 The DGEQ is also responsible for providing electors with information and ensuring transparency in the Quebec political financing system.

-A former Chief Electoral Officer, Pierre F. Côté, became well known in Quebec for his warnings and reports on alleged financing and voting irregularities during the 1995 Quebec sovereignty referendum.
+A former Quebec chief electoral officer, Pierre F. Côté, became well known in Quebec for his warnings and reports on alleged financing and voting irregularities during the 1995 Quebec sovereignty referendum.